 A study of patterns and determinants surrounding infectious and chronic disease in human populations.
 This course will introduce the principles, concepts and methodsof population-based epidemiology, and will cover topics including the dynamic behavior of disease, measures of disease frequency and effect, uses of rates and proportions and other statistics to describe the health of populations, epidemiologic study designs, and bias in investigating the extent of disease problems and the associations between risk factors and disease outcomes.

 A survey of plants, animals, fungi, protists and bacteria emphasizing basic principles in organismal biology.
 Topics include origin of life, evolution, structure and function, homeostatic mechanisms, reproduction and life history phenomena, and systematics.
 Lab.
 (SI)

 A literature investigation of a topic selected by the student in consultation with a faculty adviser.

 BIOL 242 TOPICS IN NEUROSCIENCE (1 credit)

 For declared and prospective Neuroscience majors (sophomore and above).
 Discussion of recent neuroscience articles in popular and scientific journals.
-Prerequisites: BIOL 341 or permission of the instructor.
+Prerequisites: At least one of the following — PSYC 250, BIOL 341, BIOL/PSYC 353, or permission of the instructor.

 BIOL 286 BIOLOGICAL RESEARCH (1-3 credits)